Churchville in Augusta County, Virginia — The American South (Mid-Atlantic)

 Erected 1956 by Virginia Department of Historic Resources.
 (Marker Number W-156.)

 Topics and series.
 This historical marker is listed in these topic lists: Science & Medicine • War, US Civil.
-In addition, it is included in the Virginia Department of Historic Resources series list.
+In addition, it is included in the Virginia Department of Historic Resources (DHR) series list.
 A significant historical date for this entry is June 2, 1861.

 Location.
 38° 13.558′ N, 79° 9.812′ W. Marker is in Churchville, Virginia, in Augusta County.
-Marker is on Churchville Avenue (U.S. 250) just west of Buffalo Gap Highway (State Route 42), on the left when traveling west.
+It is on Churchville Avenue (U.S. 250) just west of Buffalo Gap Highway (State Route 42), on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Churchville VA 24421, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Last Indian Clash (approx. 2 miles away); West View (approx. 4.1 miles away); Mount Pleasant (approx. 4.4 miles away); Colonel George Moffett (approx. 4.4 miles away); Augusta County Training School (approx. 5.7 miles away); Project Dogwood: Staunton's Tradition Reborn (approx. 6.2 miles away); Lt.
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies: Last Indian Clash (approx. 2 miles away); West View (approx. 4.1 miles away); Mount Pleasant (approx. 4.4 miles away); Colonel George Moffett (approx. 4.4 miles away); Augusta County Training School (approx. 5.7 miles away); Project Dogwood: Staunton's Tradition Reborn (approx. 6.2 miles away); Lt.
 Col. Jacob Earl "Shorty" Manch (approx. 6.3 miles away); 116th Infantry Regiment Memorial (approx. 6.4 miles away).
 Touch for a list and map of all markers in Churchville.